Quentin Tarantino: Style

+Tarantino has said that his films take place in one of two cinematic universes, one being the more realistically grounded world of films like Reservoir Dogs and Pulp Fiction, and the other being a meta-fictional narrative which Tarantino says represents the kind of films the characters in his main cinematic universe would watch, which separates films such as From Dusk till Dawn and Kill Bill from Tarantino's primary narrative.
 He also creates his own products and brands that he uses in his films to varying degrees.
 His own fictional brands, including "Acuña Boys Tex-Mex Food", "Big Kahuna Burger", "G.O.
 Juice", "Jack Rabbit Slim's", "K-Billy", "Red Apple cigarettes", "Tenku Brand Beer" and "Teriyaki Donut", replace the use of product placement, sometimes to a humorous extent.
 Tarantino is also known for his choice of music in his films, including soundtracks that often use songs from the 1960s and 70s.
 In 2011, he was recognized at the 16th Critics' Choice Awards with the inaugural Music+Film Award.

 A recurring image in his films are scenes where women's bare feet feature prominently.
 When asked about foot fetishism, Tarantino responded, "I don't take it seriously.
 There's a lot of feet in a lot of good directors' movies.
 That's just good direction.
 Like, before me, the person foot fetishism was defined by was Luis Buñuel, another film director.
-And [Alfred] Hitchcock was accused of it and Sofia Coppola has been accused of it."
+And Alfred Hitchcock was accused of it and Sofia Coppola has been accused of it."

 Tarantino has stated in many interviews that his writing process is like writing a novel before formatting it into a script, saying that this creates the blueprint of the film and makes the film feel like literature.
-About his writing process he told website The Talks, "[My] head is a sponge.
+About his writing process he told website The Talks, "My head is a sponge.
 I listen to what everyone says, I watch little idiosyncratic behavior, people tell me a joke and I remember it.
 People tell me an interesting story in their life and I remember it. ... when I go and write my new characters, my pen is like an antenna, it gets that information, and all of a sudden these characters come out more or less fully formed.
 I don't write their dialogue, I get them talking to each other."